Consider reading the report issued by Special Prosecutor Robert Mueller and his team before you post about it on social media, ok?

 I’ve just handed you the first lesson to be learned from the report: when laws are broken, they do not always result in prosecutions.
 The corollary to that is that when evil things happen, they have not always been anticipated by the law, and thus cannot be prosecuted.
 That’s something we can do something about by passing new laws under a new President.

-So, start reading, and return to this space later in the week to think about what the Mueller Report teaches us about why we need to regulate the use of social media in our elections.
+So, start reading, and think about what the Mueller Report teaches us about why we need to regulate the use of social media in our elections.

 Claire Potter is Professor of History at The New School and Executive Editor of Public Seminar.
 You can tweet with her @TenuredRadical.